akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Preprocessing.md

         - Rampup & Stabilization Time Interval
         - Run Time Interval

-**Rampup Time Interval:** During the rampup phase, the inlet velocity of the domain is increased from 0 to U over a time period 2T (this increase can either be linear or sinusoidal).
+**Rampup & Stabilization Time Interval:** During the rampup phase, the inlet velocity of the domain is increased from 0 to U over a time period 2T (this increase can either be linear or sinusoidal).
 Here T = 1/f, f is the vortex shedding frequency.

-**Stabilization & Stable Interval:**  After the ramp-up phase, the flow is allowed to stabilize for an additional time period 2T.
+After the ramp-up phase, the flow is allowed to stabilize for an additional time period 2T.
 Thus, a total of 4T (ramp-up + stabilization) is allocated before the stable interval.

-Once the flow is stabilized, the simulation should continue for 16T, during which measurements such as pressure, velocity, and other parameters are recorded
+**Stable Interval:** Once the flow is stabilized, the simulation should continue for 16T, during which measurements such as pressure, velocity, and other parameters are recorded

 Total Time Interval = 2T + 2T + 16T = 20T